 “Talk to the Janitors and ask them how the people that work here treat them,” said Regent’s Executive Vice President for Student Life, Dr. Joseph Umidi.
 He’s dedicated to creating a culture of honor here at Regent.

 He asserted that to create this environment, this home of equality and understanding and worth, students should be “honoring people who can’t do anything for [them]… who are marginalized, who don’t have a voice.”

-Envision a community that treats their janitors the same way they do their professors and deans.
-All within, regardless of position, would live reminded of the reality that they’re beloved, and worth more than that which they could ever attain through jumping ranks and climbing ladders.
+Envision a community that treats its janitors the same way it does their professors and deans.
+All within, regardless of position, would live reminded of the reality that they’re beloved and worth more than that which they could ever attain through jumping ranks and climbing ladders.

-Listen to those around us.
-Learn the meaning of their name, and ask them questions beyond those relating to their major, and where they’re from.
-Encourage them to discuss and pursue their passions and interests, and their motivations behind their words and actions.
+Listen to those around you.
+Learn the meaning of their name, and ask them questions beyond those relating to their major and where they’re from.
+Encourage them to discuss and pursue their passions and interests and their motivations behind their words and actions.
 Give them a chance to show their hearts, to show what they would bleed for, fight for, work for.

 Remind people of how unique God has made them (Psalm 139:13), and how they’re serving a specific purpose.
 Consistently serve their needs, and set an example for them to do the same.
 Yes, it requires chopping down trees of pride we’ve planted in our hearts; to cease acknowledging people’s worth based off the shimmering veneer of their titles and plaques on their desks.
 It’s in a community like this – held strong by the bonds made firm with selflessness and servant leadership – that honor thrives.